Quick Project: Encrypted Messages for the Event of Death

 \begin{align*} P(\text{rocks} | \ldots\text{made of}, speaker=\text{5-year-old}) &< P(\text{cheese} | \ldots\text{made of}, speaker=\text{5-year-old}) \\ P(\text{rocks} | \ldots\text{made of}, speaker=\text{scientist}) &> P(\text{cheese} | \ldots\text{made of}, speaker=\text{scientist}) \end{align*}

-As a more extreme example, suppose I prompt the infinite language model with “For breakfast, I ate, “and the language model completes the word “eggs.”
+As a more extreme example, suppose I prompt the infinite language model with “For breakfast, I ate,” and the language model completes the word “eggs.”

 \begin{align*} “\text{eggs}” = \underset{w_i}{\text{argmax }} P\left( w_i \left| \begin{array}{c} \text{For breakfast I ate}, \\ speaker=\text{matthew}, \\ day=\text{feburary 20th}, \\ \vdots \end{array} \right. \right) \end{align*}

-Here, the language model knows that I (matthew) am the person speaking.
+Here, the language model knows that I (Matthew) am the person speaking.
 It also knows what the day is.
-It even has information about what they actually ate, and it knows that I will answer this statement truthfully.
+It even has information about what I actually ate, and it knows that I will answer this statement truthfully.
 Note that what I actually ate is not recorded anywhere.
 I did not write it down on a piece of paper or tweet about it online.
 In other words, the infinite language model has access to all data, not just the data that is online.

 It might be better to call the infinite language model an omnipotent model in that it has access to everything and even knows the next word with 100% accuracy.
 Hence, it is not really appropriate to think of the “infinite language model” as a probabilistic or learned model.